agile-athletes/ai-playground/src/n8nprototype/workflows/SelectWorkflowExperiment/select-workflow-prompt.md

 Ensure that the response content is a valid json and only json.

 Do not make up anything if you do not know the answer.
-Use the Workflow-Selector (Fallback).
+Use the Workflow-Selector (Fallback) if no workflow fits.